rust-lang/rust/src/doc/rustc-dev-guide/src/appendix/background.md

 }
 ```

-## What is co- and contra-variance?
+## What are co- and contra-variance?

 Check out the subtyping chapter from the
 [Rust Nomicon](https://doc.rust-lang.org/nomicon/subtyping.html).